 - Provide instructions for registering new DNS names.

-- Content filtering and block inappropriate or unauthorized access.
+- Content filtering and blocking inappropriate or unauthorized access.

-DTS will provide secure VPN access into the state network from the Internet; pre-authorization is required.
+- Networking provides secure user VPN access into the state network from the Internet; pre-authorization is required.

 Features Not Included